clekremer/PP5/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 Business Requirement 1: Data Visualization

 We will display the "mean" and "standard deviation" images for healthy and mildew infected leaves.